Q: The new, changing or unusual spots on my skin don’t look like pictures I see online or in brochures. Does that mean I don’t need to worry?

 Lesions in people of color can also be very subtle and easily missed if you’re not really looking for them, often because they’re in areas that aren’t examined carefully, if at all, such as the soles of feet, toenails, mucous membranes and the genital area.
 And more likely than not, photographs of carcinomas in these places do not appear in skin cancer brochures aimed at a general audience.
 Most brochures focus on Caucasians.
 We need to accumulate many more photos of skin cancer in people of color and then create specific brochures that get distributed in their communities.
 That would do a lot on its own to increase awareness.
-[Editor’s note: The Skin Cancer Foundation is actively seeking physicians to donate more photos of skin cancer on skin of color to use in our public education materials.]

 In the meantime, my advice for anyone, regardless of complexion, is that if you see something irregular on or under your skin — by which I mean a lesion that is changing in size or color, or is bleeding, flaking or doing anything different — have it examined by a dermatologist.
 That advice applies even when your lesion looks absolutely nothing like the ones you see in photographs.